liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/04-creating-the-server-call.markdown

 Now you'll implement this Interactor interface.
 In addition to implementing the `getGuestbooks` method, you'll create an `onEvent` method that retrieves the server call's results from an event object and sends them to the listener.
-To make the server call, you must use an instance of the Guestbook Mobile SDK service that contains the service method you want to call.
+To make the server call in the `getGuestbooks` implementation, recall from the previous article that you must use an instance of the Guestbook Mobile SDK service that contains the service method you want to call.
 To get the guestbooks, you'll create a `GuestbookService` instance and then call its `getGuestbooks` method.
 You must create this service instance by using an